bthate/botlib/README.rst

 This makes BOTLIB truely free (pastable) code you can use how you see fit, i hope you enjoy using and programming BOTLIB till the point you start programming your own bots yourself.

-BOTLIB it self does not install a binary as it is a library.
-The tarball however includes a bot program that can run as a test bot for BOTLIB.

-BOTLIB detects whether it is run as root or as a user. if it's root it will use the /var/lib/botd directory and it it's user it will use ~/.bot

 you can download with pip3 and install globally:

 ::

  > sudo pip3 install botlib

+BOTLIB it self does not install a binary as it is a library.
+The tarball however includes a bot program that can run as a test bot for BOTLIB.

 You can also download the tarball and install from that, see https://pypi.org/project/botlib/#files